Originally published in 2011. Edited for republishing in July of 2020.

 SEO-friendly URLs can & should:

-The way that a search engines robot or crawler reads your URL can be different than how a human reads it.
+The way that a search engines robot or crawler reads your URL (or: Uniform Resource Locator) can be different than how a human reads it.
 While you are structuring your website, (say, defining your Information Architecture,) it is very important to create a URL structure that will please your mechanical visitors as well as your human ones.
 URLs that are too long, include underscores, capital letters, arbitrary numbers or even just look a “little weird” can cause problems in a couple of different ways.

 Bad URLs can: